fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 ## 2. Which end user is responsible for most of our emissions in the UK?

-## 3. What are the top 4 contributing sectors in the UK?
+## 3. What are the top 4 contributing sectors?

-## 4. What are top 10 activities of the major contributing sectors in the UK?
+## 4. What are top 10 activities of the major contributing sectors?

-## 5. What is the trend with regards to the activities of the major contributing sectors in the UK?
+## 5. What is the trend (for the entire timeframe of the dataset) regards to the activities of the major contributing sectors?
-### Did the trend change for the entire timeframe of the dataset?

-## 6. All the sectors combined which activities contribute to most emission in the UK?
+## 6. When all the sectors combined which activities contribute to most emission?

-## 7. What are the fuels whcih contribute to the total emission in the UK?
+## 7. What are the fuels whcih contribute to the total emission?

 ## 8. Composition of the emission?